UPDATED 10-25-18: Added "...ex-cop Councilman Baines was the chair of Fresno CDFI during that time." + other grammatical errors.

 Another step backwards

 That night after the impromptu discourse I had with candidate Hill, I and an AAHCMSJV board member were leaving for the night.
-No less than five minutes after, Hill’s former FMBCC employee and campaign supporter, Chasitie Anita, who was drunk, was shouting directly in my face, cursing out profanities and degradations concerning my position as the AAHCMSJV chiar.
+No less than five minutes after, Hill’s former FMBCC employee and campaign supporter, Chasitie Anita, who was drunk, was shouting directly in my face, cursing out profanities and degradations concerning my position at the AAHCMSJV.
 Councilman Baines quickly left the building, as I and the board member were first stunned about Anita’s abrupt outburst.
 Once we realized that Hill supporter Anita was more serious, physically lunging her body toward me, attempting to swing her arm at me, she continued to accuse me of allegations regarding the AAHCMSJV Museum.

 Instead of being able to leave the facility, it became matter of physical defense.
 Luckily the two owners stepped in, held her back, as she was drunkenly out of control ready to attack; we were then able to leave the local restaurant.